Koblenz: Roads

+Air

+The nearest airport is Hahn Airport which is located approximately 69 km south of Koblenz.
+Frankfurt Airport is also reasonably close, it is also 113 km away from Koblenz.

 Railways

 Koblenz Hbf is an Intercity-Express stop on the West Rhine Railway between Bonn and Mainz and is also served by trains on the East Rhine Railway Wiesbaden–Cologne.
 Koblenz is the beginning of the Moselle line to Trier (and connecting to Luxemburg and Saarbrücken) and the Lahntal railway to Limburg and Gießen.
 The other stations in Koblenz are Koblenz-Ehrenbreitstein, Koblenz-Güls, Koblenz-Lützel, Koblenz-Moselweiß and Koblenz Stadtmitte, which opened on 14 April 2011.

 Education

-The campus Koblenz of University of Koblenz and Landau is located in the city.
+The campus of University of Koblenz is located in the city.
 The Koblenz University of Applied Sciences (German: Hochschule Koblenz) is also located in the city.